Data I/O: Mass Storage Module

 The revisions to the UniSite main board were done to support a new option.
 Data I/O created the Mass Storage Module (MSM).
-This consisted of an additional circuit board containing a miniature hard disk drive (either a 2.5 inch PATA/IDE device or a PCMCIA Type III card drive, depending on revision level) and appropriate interface circuitry.
+This consisted of an additional circuit board containing a miniature hard disk drive (either a 2.5-inch PATA/IDE device or a PCMCIA Type III card drive, depending on revision level) and appropriate interface circuitry.
 All the programmer's operating software and device algorithms could be transferred to the MSM's drive in less than a half-hour, obsoleting floppy diskettes.

 The latest revision is entirely solid-state, consisting of a single large FPGA chip as the board's glue logic, an SPROM (Serial Programmable Read-Only Memory) chip, containing the FPGA's operating code, a few SRAM chips for buffering and a solid-state or 'Flash' drive.

 The MSM remains an optional, field-installable module for the 3900 and Unisite.
 Unisite programmers require 8MB of user RAM and controller board revision 701-2313-00 or higher to utilize this option.
 In addition, the MSM requires operating software revisions of 6.6 or above.

 All 3900 series programmers are MSM-compatible at the hardware level.
 Successful installation of the MSM in a 3900 programmer automatically turns it into the model 3980.

 MSM adds another option, a high-speed parallel port interface that supplements the programmer's serial port.
 In conjunction with a Windows-based PC, and Data I/O's TaskLink software, the parallel port greatly enhances the speed of data transfers to and from the programmer.
 As one example, a 1MB data file takes at least two minutes to be transferred into or out of a Unifamily programmer via the serial port at its highest available speed (19200 baud).
 The same file, transferred with the parallel port's help, takes around 30–40 seconds.

 Any Unifamily programmer with 'XPi' after its name (Unisite-XPi, 3980-XPi) already has the MSM and parallel port options installed as standard equipment.
 These programmers represent the end of the Unifamily line and, although no longer in production, are fully supported.

+August 2025 Cybersecurity Incident

+According to a Form 8-K filing with the Securities and Exchange Commission (SEC), Data I/O experienced a ransomware-related cybersecurity incident on 16 August 2025.